Columbus Domestic Violence Lawyer

 - Violation of a Protection Order– Defined in Ohio Revised Code § 2919.07, an individual has committed the criminal offense of violating a protection order when he or she does not comply with the terms of a domestic violence protection order (also referred to as a restraining order).
 The protection order may contain any requirements or prohibitions necessary to ensure the safety of a victim of domestic violence.

 - Domestic Assault / Battery– Defined in Ohio Revised Code § 2903.13 an individual is considered to have committed domestic assault if he or she knowingly caused or attempted to cause physical harm to a family member; or recklessly caused serious physical harm to a family member.
+This could include physical assault in the form of strangulation which is now a felony charge in Ohio.

 - Child Abuse / Neglect– There is a wide array of conduct that constitutes child abuse or neglect.
 Ohio Revised Code § 2151.031 considers a child “abused” if he or she is the victim of sexual activity, endangered, or exhibits a physical or mental injury, or death inflicted other than by accidental means.